1. Which famous musicians do you admire? Why?

-The musician I admire the most is, without a doubt, Maria Callas – both for her artistry, and also for the numerous setbacks she suffered, both professionally and in her personal life.
+I have always loved Maria Callas – both for her artistry, and also for the numerous setbacks she suffered, both professionally and in her personal life.
 She seemed to experience everything in her life in extremes, and she brought this huge emotional spectrum to her work.
 I think that she is yet unsurpassed as a singer, both in terms of her vocal versatility and her capacity for dramatic interpretation.
-Another musician that I have always admired is celebrated jazz trumpeter and producer, Quincy Jones.
-He transformed the musical landscape in such an innovative during the 1960s-80s and was such a huge driving force in the evolution of popular music in the twentieth century.
-I have had the great pleasure of getting to spend some time with Mr. Jones over the last few years and I’m incredibly grateful for this opportunity.
-The musician to whom I aspire the most is Sarah Connolly, as I think she is a fantastic actress as well as a wonderful singer.
+The living singer to whom I aspire is Sarah Connolly, as I think she is a fantastic actress as well as a wonderful singer.

 I studied guitar and piano when I was much younger, but my first really inspirational teacher was Neil Carter.
 Neil comes from a very rich musical heritage, and he has a wonderful, very gentle approach to teaching.
 I feel that I learnt a great deal from him, both about my instrument and about music-making in general.
-Saxophone was always a natural instrument for me; it is a very versatile beast and has a lot of (what I would consider) ‘vocal’ qualities to it.
-While sound production and breathing technique are distinctive to the saxophone, I feel that there are many stylistic similarities between the vocal instrument and the sax.
+Saxophone was always a natural instrument for me; it is a very versatile thing and has a lot of what I would consider ‘vocal’ qualities to it.
+While sound production and breathing technique are distinctive to the saxophone, I feel that there are many stylistic similarities between the vocal instrument and the saxophone.

 I suppose there was no single element that triggered my singing, as it was something I had always enjoyed.
-However seeing Joyce DiDonato’s Rosina at Covent Garden in 2006 made me passionate to pursue a career in opera.
+However seeing Joyce DiDonato’s Rosina at Covent Garden in 2006 made me passionate to pursue a career in classical singing specifically.

 6. You began your formal training as a singer at the Junior Guildhall School of Music and Drama, under Mollie Petrie.
 What was it like to be mentored by this lady?

-I started studying with Mollie when I was sixteen, and I have to say that initially I was terrified of her.
-She is a formidable presence, both as a musician and as a teacher, and I felt very humbled to be learning from someone with such a long and distinguished career behind them.
+I started studying with Mollie when I was sixteen, and I have to say that initially I was quite intimidated by her.
+She was a formidable presence, both as a musician and as a teacher, and I felt very humbled to be learning from someone with such a long and distinguished career behind them.
 The best thing about Mollie was that she didn’t let us get away with anything, so not practising was never an option.
 It was good to have this sense of discipline instilled from an early age.

 7. You then went to the University of Cambridge from which you graduated with a double first.
 Can you give us an impression of the high points of this successful period of study please?

-While I definitely enjoyed the academic components of my course at university, my fondest memories were borne of the vast number of performance opportunities on offer there.
+I adored the academic components of my course at university, and added to that, some of my fondest memories were borne of the vast number of performance opportunities on offer there.
 The high point for me came at the beginning of my third year, when I played Cassandra in ‘Agamemnon’ at the Cambridge Arts Theatre.
 The Cambridge Greek Play is one of the university’s many traditions, and it takes place every three years.
 The play is always performed in the original ancient Greek, and having the opportunity to learn to read and sing in such a beautiful and poetic language was an awesome experience.

 8. Can you tell us when and where you had your solo and orchestral debuts please?